 - For more information see the Consumer Price Indices – Technical Manual.

-The CPIH is one of a suite of measures of UK consumer price inflation that we currently produce..
-The headline measure is the Consumer Prices Index (CPI).
+The purpose of our consumer price indices is to measure the change in price of consumption goods and services within the target population (in the case of CPIH, this is the UK’s economic territory).
+The CPIH is one of a suite of measures of UK consumer price inflation that we currently produce, and is the lead measure in our Consumer Price Statistics bulletin.
 The CPI is the same as the UK’s Harmonised Index of Consumer Prices (HICP), which is produced for Eurostat, and is designed as a consistent measure of inflation across members of the European Statistical System (ESS).
 Thus the CPI follows international best practice.
-As the headline measure, CPI is used for inflation targeting as well as uprating pensions and benefits.
+CPI is currently used for inflation targeting as well as uprating pensions and benefits.

 The CPIH is identical to CPI with the additional inclusion of a measure of owner occupiers’ housing costs (OOH).
 OOH costs are the costs of housing services associated with owning, maintaining and living in one’s own home.
 These costs represent a large proportion of consumption expenditure and, as such, are an important addition to the basket of goods and services.
 OOH measures do not seek to capture increases in house prices.
 Although this may be inconsistent with some users’ expectations of measures of OOH, the inclusion of an asset price and therefore capital gains are generally defined as being out of scope of any kind of consumer price index.
 This is because they are an investment in an asset, and so add to household wealth, rather than spending on consumption.
 In conjunction with the Land Registry, Land and Property Services Northern Ireland, and Registers of Scotland, we also produce a House Price Index, which measures the change in cost of housing directly.

 OOH costs in CPIH are measured using the rental equivalence method, which uses the rent of a similar property as a proxy for the cost of owning, maintaining and living in one’s own home.
 This method was recommended by the National Statistician’s Consumer Prices Advisory Committee (CPAC) in 2012.
-The CPIH is not currently a National Statistic.
-It was de-designated after required improvements to the comparable replacement of properties were identified.
+The CPIH was de-designated as a National Statistic in 2013 after required improvements to the comparable replacement of properties were identified.
 These improvements have now been made, and protocols put in place to ensure the continued supply of accurate data.
+CPIH was re-designated as a National Statistic on 31 July 2017.

-As the intended headline measure of inflation, CPIH is an important and potentially influential statistic.
+As the lead inflation measure, CPIH is an important and influential statistic.
 This document sets out valuable information to users on the rationale behind and construction of the OOH component of CPIH.Back to table of contents

 S1.1 Overview of owner occupiers’ housing costs